-Finding: The subject property is located along an arterial street and boulevard, which is intended to distribute traffic regionally and provide routes through the city.
-The previously approved subdivision provides for the single connection to Battle Creek Road and limits multiple access points to the arterial system.
-As conditioned, the proposed zone change will require internal street access to tax lots 083W11D / 202 083W11D / 300 and 083W11D / 500 & 602, in order to limit access points to Battle Creek Road.
+Finding: The subject property is located along a collector street, and the previously approved subdivision provides for the single connection to Battle Creek Road and Reed Road and limits multiple access points to the arterial system.

 The criteria for approval of a Neighborhood Plan Change are the same as the Minor Comprehensive Plan Map amendment, the findings above adequately address the proposed Neighborhood Plan change.